How to Grow Verbena Flowers

 About Growing Verbena Plants in Your Home Flower Garden

 Verbena looks great in flower beds, window boxes, rock gardens, and containers.
+You will enjoy watching them as they spill over in a hanging basket.
 Try growing them as a ground cover, too.

 Flowers Bloom: Spring to Fall

-Plant Height: Small, but luscious, most varieties of these bushy plants grow only 8-12 in. tall, spreading out two feet or more.
-There are a handful of larger varieties of Verbena that grow 3-4 feet.
+Plant Height: Small, but luscious, most varieties of these bushy plants grow only eight to twelve inches tall.
+They spread out two feet or more.
+There are a handful of larger varieties of Verbena that grow three to four feet tall.

 Plant Hardiness Zones: 7 – 11